Racism in the United Kingdom: White people

-In 1994, Richard Norman Everitt, a 15-year-old white English teenager, was stabbed to death in London.
+Prominent examples of racially-motivated crimes and discrimination against white British include that of Richard Norman Everitt, in 1994, a 15-year-old white English teenager, who was stabbed to death in London.
 After ethnic tensions in his neighbourhood, Somers Town, Everitt was murdered by a gang of British Bangladeshis who were seeking revenge against another white boy.
 A judge described the killing as "an unprovoked racial attack".
 In 2001, Ross Parker, a 17-year-old white English teenager, was murdered by a gang of Pakistani men in a racially motivated attack in Peterborough.
 In 2004, Kriss Donald, a 15-year-old white Scottish teenager, was kidnapped and murdered by three Pakistani men in Glasgow "for being white".
 In 2018, Ella Hill, a survivor of the Rotherham child sexual exploitation scandal, said she faced serious racial abuse by her attackers.
 Race was suggested as one of the factors involved in the failure to address the abuse.
 Another victim said she was told that being raped "is what white girls were for" when she was attacked as a teenager in Rotherham, the court jury heard.

 In 2011, Rhea Page, a white British woman, was assaulted by a group of four women of Somali descent in Leicester.
 According to reports, the attackers shouted anti-white racial slurs during the assault.
 The incident gained significant media attention, particularly because the judge decided not to charge the attackers with racially aggravated assault.
 Instead, they were given suspended sentences, with the judge citing cultural differences and difficult upbringings as factors in his decision.